boston-dynamics/spot-sdk/python/examples/velodyne_client/README.md

 Development Kit License (20191101-BDSDK-SL).
 -->

-# API Example - Using the Velodyne Point Cloud Service
+# Using the Velodyne Point Cloud Service

 This example demonstrates how to use the Velodyne service to query for point clouds.
 It authenticates with the robot and sets up a PointCloudClient.
 Once the client is set up, it polls the service for updated point clouds and displays them using Pyplot.